 After you go home, you can order new bags from your pharmacy, doctor or a home delivery company.
 You can contact the stomal therapy nurse at any time if you have problems, so make sure you have their contact details.

 The Australian Government’s Stoma Appliance Scheme subsidises the costs of products for Australians who have a stoma.
-You need to apply to the Department of Human Services through your local stoma association and have medical authorisation from a doctor or stomal therapy nurse.
+You need to apply to Services Australia through your local stoma association and have medical authorisation from a doctor or stomal therapy nurse.
 Australian stoma associations are listed on the Department of Health website.

 What can go wrong